-4.5 BULKY WASTE PROCEDURES
+5.5 BULKY WASTE PROCEDURES

-An area will be made available for the storage of discarded residential bulky items (e.g., whitegoods, furniture, etc.).
-This room should be located within close proximity of the garbage and recycling bin collection room and must have a minimum doorway width of 1.5m to allow for easy movement of large waste items in and out of the room.
+An area has been made available for the storage of discarded residential bulky items (e.g. whitegoods, furniture, etc.).
+This room is located within close proximity of the garbage and recycling bin collection room and must have a minimum doorway width of 2.5m to allow for easy movement of large waste items in and out of the room.